nablarch/nablarch-document/en/application_framework/application_framework/libraries/data_io/data_bind.rst

   After reading all the data, release the resource using :java:extdoc:`ObjectMapper#close <nablarch.common.databind.ObjectMapper.close()>` .

-  However, it is possible to omit the close process in Java7 or later environments by using ``try-with-resources`` .
+  It is possible to omit the close process by using ``try-with-resources`` .

 .. _data_bind-bean_to_file: